- Parents Home

 Can Someone Get Syphilis More Than Once?

-Yes, people can get syphilis again if they have sex with someone who is infected.
+People can get syphilis again if their partners aren’t treated, or if they're treated but then have sex with someone else who has syphilis.

 Can Syphilis Be Prevented?

 The only way to prevent syphilis and other STDs is not to have any type of sex.
 To lower their risk of getting an STD, people who decide to have sex can:

 - Use a condom, finger condom, or dental dam every time they have sex (vaginal, oral, or anal sex; or using fingers).